Since 10 December, 2015, euthanasia has been provided by physicians in Quebec

 - Marked increases in rates of continuous palliative sedation

 occurred in a couple of regions, notably Laurentides (a 2017 reate

 full Excel file (10 December, 2015 to 10 December, 2017)

 work is licensed under a Creative Commons Attribution-NonCommercial 4.0

 in Quebec: statistics compiled from the Rapports aux directeur général

 au Conseil d'administration de l'établissement et à la Commission sur

-Based on the continuance of all rates in the first half of 2017, without
+Based on the continuance of all rates in the second half of 2017, without